mika-f/Pixiv.Net/README.md

 ## Versioning

-The version of Sagitta corresponds to pixiv for iOS.
+The version of Pixiv.Net corresponds to pixiv for iOS.
-For example, Sagitta `7.1.8.x` is equals to pixiv for iOS `7.1.8`.
+For example, Pixiv.Net `7.1.8.x` is equals to pixiv for iOS `7.1.8`.

 ## Contributing